-Melissa did her undergraduate work in psychology prior to completing a Master’s degree in speech/language pathology under the mentorship of Dr. Bruce Porch.
+Melissa Behrens-Blake, Albuquerque, did her undergraduate work in psychology prior to completing a Master’s degree in speech/language pathology under the mentorship of Dr. Bruce Porch.
 She established a diagnostic unit at the University of New Mexico for university students in the area of learning disabilities and focused on this age group for ten years.
 In 1997 she transferred to the UNM Psychology Clinic where she has continued diagnostic work with all age groups.
 She has worked with interns from UNM’s Educational Diagnostic Program and works closely with doctoral candidates in neuropsychology who are interested in the evaluation process.
 Advisement area: testing and diagnosis.

-Sandra Dillon, Oceanside, CA, is the key founding member of SWIDA (formerly the NM Branch of the Orton Dyslexia Society), Sandra is the founder and director of the Multisensory Language Training Institute of NM, and author/owner of SIS Publishing, Inc. A past Board Member of the International Multisensory Structured Language Education Council (IMSLEC), Sandra was awarded the Etoile Dubard Award by IMSLEC in 2016.
+Sandra Dillon, Oceanside, CA, is the key founding member of SWIDA (formerly the NM Branch of the Orton Dyslexia Society).
+Sandra is the founder and director emeritus of the Multisensory Language Training Institute of NM, and author/owner of SIS Publishing, Inc. A past Board Member of the International Multisensory Structured Language Education Council (IMSLEC), Sandra was awarded the Etoile Dubard Award by IMSLEC in 2016.
 In 2020, she will be the first recipient of the SWIDA Lifetime Achievement Award.
 Advisement area: SWIDA history, Professional Ethics, national guidelines, expertise in the area of dyslexia and dyslexia therapy.

 NM Senator Mimi Stewart, Albuquerque, retired from 30 years of teaching in the public schools in elementary special education, Mimi has been a State Representative in the NM House of Representatives and is now a State Senator.
 In her teaching and legislative careers, she has promoted teaching reading according to research and science.
-Mimi sponsored the Dyslexia Memorial in 2000 and the HB 230 Dyslexia bill in 2010, and SB 398 in 2019.
+Mimi sponsored the Dyslexia Memorial in 2000, HB 230 Dyslexia bill in 2010, and SB 398 in 2019.
 She continues to work on behalf of at-risk readers because there is still “much work to do.”
 Advisement area: related legislation and political issues related to dyslexia.

 Share this page with your friends…